 Summer Garden Ideas

 Once it’s summer, how do you make the most of the season and keep your plants alive and healthy despite the heat?
-Here are a few ideas:
+We have a few ideas.

 - Water carefully.
 Your plants will need extra moisture to survive in the heat, but the extra water might get too hot, especially in container gardens.
 Watering in the cool of the evening allows the water to penetrate without overheating the roots.
 Drip irrigation or soaker hoses can also be a big help.